Ban the box / fair chance hiring

 Holding a steady job reduces recidivism and makes it easier for formerly incarcerated people to successfully return to society and make positive contributions to their communities.
 Critics have suggested that banning the box could unintentionally increase racial discrimination among employers, but evidence shows that ban the box policies do increase employment among people with criminal records and serve as an important strategy to address the long-term inequities of racial bias in the criminal justice system.
 One study found that putting 100 formerly incarcerated people back to work would increase their tax contributions by $1.9 million and boost sales tax revenue by $770,000 over their lifetimes.
 Ban the box works: in the first three years after Durham, North Carolina, banned the box for public employment applicants, the share of new hires with criminal records increased dramatically, from about 2 percent to more than 15 percent.

-For more resources related to ban the box policies, see the National Employment Law Project, All of Us or None / Legal Services for Prisoners with Children, and Ban the Box Campaign.
+In addition to the PolicyLink resources listed on the right, see the National Employment Law Project, All of Us or None / Legal Services for Prisoners with Children, and Ban the Box Campaign for more resources related to ban the box policies.

 Who implements it?